yournextstore/new.store/docs/new-store-prd.md

 - **Minimal Error Handling:** Prioritizes core flow; edge cases are deferred.
 - **Static Image Embeddings:** Image description embeddings are generated offline by developers and committed; they are not generated dynamically or during the build.
 - **Image Description Format:** AI must generate image requirements using the specific placeholder URL format defined in Section 4.2.1.
-- **JSON Validation:** For the PoC, JSON validation is intentionally deferred to the receiving YourNextStore API.
+- **JSON Validation:** For the PoC, JSON validation is intentionally deferred to the receiving Your Next Store API.
 No separate validation layer will be built within the `store.new` backend.
 - **Detailed Error Handling:** Specific strategies for handling various error conditions (e.g., AI failures, image search fallbacks, API errors) will be defined during development.

 **Areas for Further Investigation:**